Melissa Sue Anderson: Career

 In 1976, Michael Landon asked Anderson if she would appear in his autobiographical film The Loneliest Runner.
 Anderson agreed to play Nancy Rizzi, the first girlfriend of John Curtis (based on Landon and played by Lance Kerwin), saying she was very thrilled to have been asked.
 In 1977, she once again co-starred as the love interest opposite Kerwin in the television film James at 15.

 She was nominated for a 1978 Primetime Emmy Award for Best Leading Actress in a Drama Series for her work on Little House on the Prairie and won the Emmy Award for her performance in Which Mother Is Mine?, which aired as an ABC Afterschool Special in 1979.
 Also in 1979, she played the title role of Dana Lee Gilbert, a North Dakota transfer student to Los Angeles' San Fernando Valley, in CBS's television film Survival of Dana.

 In 1980, Anderson earned a 'TP de Oro' Award (considered to be Spain's most prestigious award for television) for 'Best Foreign Actress' for her role in Little House on the Prairie.
 This followed a successful visit to Spain in 1979 to appear as a guest on Televisión Española's program, 625 Lineas.
 In 1981, she earned a Young Artist Award nomination for her performance in the Canadian slasher film Happy Birthday to Me.
 After leaving Little House, she continued acting in television series like The Equalizer, Alfred Hitchcock Presents, CHiPs, and Murder, She Wrote, and was the associate producer for the penultimate television project Michael Landon made before dying: Where Pigeons Go to Die (1990).

 In 1998, she was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
 In 1999, she starred alongside Heather Langenkamp in the short-lived television series Partners.
 In 2014, Anderson had an uncredited appearance as Stosh's mother in the neo-noir mystery comedy drama film Veronica Mars (2014).

 Book

 In 2010, Anderson released an autobiography titled The Way I See It: A Look Back at My Life on Little House.
 The book, which is primarily based on her life during her years as a child star in Little House on the Prairie, contains behind-the-scenes stories and anecdotes about the show itself, its stars, guest stars, and crew members.
 The autobiography also covers her pre– and post–Little House career, her side-projects during the Little House years and how her personal life was affected by her career.

 Personal life

 Anderson married television writer and producer Michael Sloan in 1990.
 They have two children, daughter Piper and son Griffin.
 The family moved to Montreal in 2002 and became naturalized Canadians on Canada Day in 2007.
-Sloan, who by now was living in New York City, died on August 13, 2025.
+Sloan died on August 13, 2025, in New York City.